JelleZijlstra/JelleZijlstra.github.io/negation-types.md

 We can similarly create a *bottom materialization* `Bottom[T]` that is a subtype of every materialization of `T`, or the intersection of all materializations of `T`.
 (We'll need this type later.)
-These concepts appear in the gradual typing literature, but they have some issues when used in the Python type system.
+These concepts appear in the gradual typing literature, but they have some issues when applied to the Python type system.

-First, we call it the "top materialization", but by a literal reading of the spec, this type is not a materialization of `list[Any]` at all: the spec [says](https://typing.python.org/en/latest/spec/concepts.html#materialization) that we create materializations by "replacing" occurrences of `Any` with another type, and we can create a union type like `list[str] | list[int]` by replacing `Any` with a different type, let alone the infinite union that is `Top[list[Any]]`.
+First, we call it the "top materialization", but by a literal reading of the spec, this type is not a materialization of `list[Any]` at all: the spec [says](https://typing.python.org/en/latest/spec/concepts.html#materialization) that we create materializations by "replacing" occurrences of `Any` with another type, and we can create a union type like `list[str] | list[int]` by replacing `Any` in `list[Any]` with a different type, let alone the infinite union that is `Top[list[Any]]`.
 This is a [known defect](https://github.com/python/typing/issues/2027) in the spec; I haven't proposed a fix yet since I need to think more about the right replacement wording, but a better definition of materialiation would allow for the union or intersection of two